 When I make soups or stews with carrots, I usually try to roll-cut the carrots because they will look nicer in the final dishes.
 Roll-cutting is a great technique to prepare cylindrical vegetables such as carrots for soup, stew and stir-fry.
 It is also called an oblique cut.

 We also add a tomato at the end of the cooking process but it’s somewhat optional, some families don’t add it.
 And yes, use a lot of cilantro, both leaves and stems for maximum aroma :).
-These are all simple, easy to find and affordable ingredients.

 The first step is to parboil the ribs to get rid of impurities so that we can have a clear soup with no unpleasant smell.
 After that, we simmer the ribs until tender, and then add potatoes and carrots and cook to desired softness.